brenoliradev/svelte-standalone/docs/embed.md

-# Embed Types
+# Embed Methods

 While [creating a standalone component](/cli#create), you can specify how your embeddable should be inserted after bundling it.

-By default, all embed types include a way to programmatically stop them.
+By default, all embed methods include a way to programmatically stop them.
 Additionally, after selecting your embed type, **Svelte Standalone** will automatically generate the necessary boilerplate for it.

 ::: tip
 _You can change an existing embeddable's embed type by updating its embed method._